 Depending on your examination regulations you must also hold a presentation on the topic of your thesis.
 As a rule, the presentation of Bachelor theses is voluntary and the one of Master theses is obligatory for students who started their studies in or after the fall semester of 2013.
 However, even if you do not have to hold a presentation, we recommend you to take advantage of this opportunity.
 You can learn how to present your material in front of a professional audience and, if necessary, to convey some of the topics more profoundly or interactively than in your record.
 Such a presentation should take about 30 minutes, followed by a colloquium.

-Please note that your presentation will not be graded.
+Please note that any voluntary presentation will not be graded.